-Provider Network Status Responsibility to Get Preauthorization Comments In Network Provider The Colorado Provider must get Preauthorization when required.
-Out of Network/ Non-Participating and Blue Card Providers Member Member has no benefit coverage for an Out-of-Network Provider unless: The Member gets approval to use an Out-of-Network Provider before the service is given.
-The Member requires an Emergency Care admission (See note below.)
-If these are true, then The Member must get Preauthorization when required.
+Provider Network Status Responsibility to Get Preauthorization Comments In Network Provider The Colorado Provider must get Preauthorization when required Out of Network/ Non-Participating or Blue Card Providers Member Member must get Preauthorization when required.
 (Call Member Services.)
-For an Emergency Care admission, preauthorization is not required.
-However, you, your authorized representative, or Doctor must tell us within 72 hours of the admission or as soon as possible within a reasonable period of time.
-Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and or setting is found to not be Medically Necessary, not Emergency Care.
-Blue Card Providers must obtain

-Provider Network Status Responsibility to Get Preauthorization Comments Preauthorization for all Inpatient Admissions.
+Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and or setting is found to not be Medically Necessary.
+Blue Card Providers must obtain Preauthorization for all Inpatient Admissions.